DCotterill/halixia-hugo/content/ma/use-spending-rules-206.md

 layout: static
 ---

-The 50-30-20 rule is a way to help manage your spending
+The 50-30-20 rule is a way to help manage your spending.

 Find out how this simple rule to share out your income can help create some great spending habits.